LAC-Tech/website/input/hire.md

     <dt>Tech</dt>
     <dd>React, Typescript, AWS, Google Maps</dd>
 </dl>

-First time doing exclusively webdev, and first time I'd worked off any design more sophisticated than a wireframe mock-up.

-Highlights include :

 - replacing a paid for theme, and in the process replacing 7k lines of SASS with 1k lines of CSS and having it look exactly the same.